 Denny describes his first months at UC being a challenge due to his language barrier, but after making it a goal to talk to his classmates and lecturers often, he built up confidence and even became a Class Representative in his second year.

-Denny feels prepared for work after uni, due to the degree covering a large variety in subjects and being ‘not only about trees’.
+Denny felt prepared for work after uni, due to the degree covering a large variety in subjects and being ‘not only about trees’.

-‘I also have the opportunity to study other subjects such as biology, statistics, landscape, climate change and even urban design (more canopies, less carbon).
-It can help me to touch more interesting topics and know more about our environment.’
+‘I also had the opportunity to study other subjects such as biology, statistics, landscape, climate change and even urban design.
+It helped me to touch more interesting topics and know more about our environment.’

 He had the chance to apply his skills in field trips around the South Island, including Hanmer Springs, the West Coast, and smaller trips to orchards, plantations and harvesting operations around Christchurch.
 ‘I am excited to have had these field trips in my study period at university,’ he says.

-Denny also had the opportunity to complete a summer internship assisting with inventory, valuation and translation in China with Chandler Fraser Keating Ltd, an international forestry consultant company, and stocktake with a sawmill located in Northern China.
+Denny also had the opportunity to complete a summer internship assisting with inventory, valuation and translation in China with Chandler Fraser Keating Ltd, a forestry consulting company, and stocktake with a sawmill located in Northern China.

-‘These experiences gave me lots of information on how the industry and companies work and operate, and I learned some useful practical technologies related to what I study.’
+‘These experiences gave me lots of knowledge on how the industry works, and I learned some useful practical technologies related to what I study.’

 His biggest highlight however was a one-semester exchange to the University of British Columbia in Canada, with the help of the UC International Mobility Outbound Exchange Award.